 Since taking office in 2005, Troxler has focused on developing new markets for N.C. farm products, preserving working farms and protecting the state’s food supply.

-Troxler is serving as president of the National Association of State Departments of Agriculture until September 2013.
-He also chairs NASDA’s Tobacco Task Force, Ag Military Partnership Task Force and Food Regulation and Nutrition Committee.
+Troxler is past president of the National Association of State Departments of Agriculture.
+He also is a former chairman of NASDA’s Food Regulation and Nutrition Committee.
 He served as president of the Southern Association of State Departments of Agriculture in 2010-2011.

 He also serves on the boards of the N.C.
 Foundation for Soil and Water Conservation, the Rural Economic Development Center and the N.C.
 Biotechnology Center.
 He is a member of numerous organizations, including the N.C.
 Tobacco Research Commission and the Southern United States Trade Association.

-Troxler has been recognized with the 2012 Meritorious Service Award from the N.C.
-Soybean Producers Association.
-In 2011, he received the Elliot O. Grosvenor Food Safety Award from the Association of Food and Drug Officials, the Distinguished Service Award from the N.C.
+Troxler has been recognized with the 2013 Forest Conservationist of the Year Award from the N.C.
+Wildlife Federation.
+Other recent awards include the 2012 Meritorious Service Award from the N.C.
+Soybean Producers Association, the 2011 Elliot O. Grosvenor Food Safety Award from the Association of Food and Drug Officials, the Distinguished Service Award from the N.C.
 Agricultural Foundation, and a leadership award from the Western North Carolina Livestock Center and WNC Communities.

 During his career, he also has been honored with the Conservation Guardian Award of the Guilford County Soil Conservation Service; the Phillip Morris Outstanding Young Tobacco Farmer Award; the Outstanding Young Farmer Award from the North Carolina Jaycees; the N.C.
 Agricultural Extension Service’s Outstanding Service Award; the Certificate of Merit from the NCSU chapter of Gamma Sigma Delta agricultural honor society; and an Honorary State FFA Degree.
 His family was named “Tobacco Farm Family of the Year” by the Tobacco Growers Association of North Carolina.